 —Set the Nontransmitted BSSIDs Critical Update Flag subfield of the Capability Information field to 1 in a Beacon frame and a Probe Response frame it transmits if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one nontransmitted BSSID profile in the Multiple BSSID element in the same frame.
 Otherwise, set the Nontransmitted BSSIDs Critical Update Flag subfield to 0.
 The flag is set to 1 until and including the later of the DTIM Beacon frame amongst the nontransmitted BSSIDs having the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1.

-The Critical Update Flag subfield of the Capability Information field in the Nontransmitted BSSID Capability element in Beacon and Probe Response frames shall also be set to 1 if a new affiliated AP is added to the AP MLD with which the nontransmitted BSSID is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs) or if a Reconfiguration Multi-Link element is included by the reporting AP in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs).

-An AP affiliated with an AP MLD corresponding to a nontransmitted BSSID in a multiple BSSID set shall include in the (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all Aps affiliated with the AP MLD.
+(#16028, 16195)An AP affiliated with an AP MLD corresponding to a nontransmitted BSSID in a multiple BSSID set shall include in the (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are affiliated with the AP MLD and that are requested for (re)setup in the received (Re)Association Request frame (#16033).

 —The BSS Parameters Change Count subfield for each of the other AP(s) affiliated with the AP MLD shall be carried in the STA Info subfield in the Per-STA Profile subelement of Basic Multi-Link element corresponding to that AP where each of the other AP(s) is identified by the Link ID subfield of the STA Control field of the Per-STA Profile subelement.

-—The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element where the AP is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element
+—The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element where the AP corresponding to the nontransmitted BSSID (#16515, 16516, 16517, 16518, 17895) is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element.(#)

 NOTE 1—In a multiple BSSID set, an AP corresponding to the nontransmitted BSSID responds to a (Re)Association Request frame by transmitting a (Re)Association Response frame that does not include the Multiple BSSID element.
 The Basic Multi-Link element carried in the (Re)Association Response frame transmitted by an AP affiliated with an AP MLD carried information of the AP MLD and complete profile of other AP(s) affiliated with the same MLD.

-A non-AP MLD shall maintain a record of the most recently received BSS Parameters Change Count subfield value for each associated AP in the AP MLD.
+A non-AP MLD shall maintain a record of the most recently received BSS Parameters Change Count subfield value for each associated AP affiliated with (#16519, 17896) the AP MLD.

-When a non-AP STA affiliated with a non-AP MLD receives a BSS Parameter Change Count subfield for a certain AP that is affiliated with an AP MLD with which the non-AP MLD has performed multi-link setup and the value of the BSS Parameter Change Count subfield for the AP is different from the previously received value, then the non-AP MLD shall follow one of the following mechanisms:
+When a non-AP STA affiliated with a non-AP MLD receives a BSS Parameters (#15004) Change Count subfield for a certain AP that is affiliated with an AP MLD with which the non-AP MLD has performed a multi-link setup and that operates on the link that is part of the multi-link setup,(#17897) and the value of the BSS Parameters (#15004) Change Count subfield for the AP is different from the previously received value, then the non-AP MLD shall follow one of the following mechanisms:

 —The non-AP STA affiliated with the non-AP MLD that is associated with the AP attempts to receive a Beacon frame or a Probe Response frame from the AP.